⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Gamified System Components

-5. Game: The final component is a grouping of motivational mechanics which purpose is to motivate and promote general usage of the system.
+5. Game: The final component is a grouping of motivational mechanics whose purpose is to motivate and promote general usage of the system.
 These mechanics may include avatars, customizable elements, progress bars, coins, badges, and other traditional gamification elements.

 Gamified System Component